omnigres/omnigres/README.md

 ## Try it out

-To build and run Omnigres, you would current need a recent C compiler, OpenSSL and cmake:
+To build and run Omnigres, you would currently need a recent C compiler, OpenSSL and cmake:

 ```shell
 mkdir -p build && cd build